Paying Your Rent

 - Direct Debit – please contact a member of staff and we will set this up for you

-- At any Post Office or Paypoint.
+- Cash payments can only be made at the Post Office or PayPoint.
 You will need your Ochil View “swipe card” to do this.
+Please contact our office to request this card.
 Find your nearest paypoint.

 In accordance with your tenancy agreement we will consult with you on any proposed rent increase and have regard to your opinions before we make our decision.
 You will be given four weeks’ notice in writing before the beginning of the rental period when the change is to start.
 We review our rent charges once a year and any changes are made in April.